legumeinfo/web-components/README.md

 ## Static Site

 This project includes a website generated with the [TypeDoc](https://typedoc.org/) documentation generator.
-The site is generated to `/docs` and intended to be checked in so that GitHub pages can serve the site [from `/docs` on the master branch](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
+The site is generated to the `/docs` directory and intended to be checked in so that GitHub pages can serve the site [from `/docs` on the main branch](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

-To enable the site go to the GitHub settings and change the GitHub Pages &quot;Source&quot; setting to &quot;master branch /docs folder&quot;.</p>
+To enable the site, go to the GitHub settings and change the GitHub Pages &quot;Source&quot; setting to &quot;main branch `/docs` folder&quot;.</p>

 To build the site, run: